 These phones are a very similar size.
 The Nokia 4.2 is a tiny touch bigger and heavier, partly because it sports glass front and back.
 There’s a fingerprint sensor on the back with the vertically stacked dual-lens camera module above it.
 The screen has a teardrop notch at the top and a chin at the bottom.
 The Moto G7 Play has a notch carved out of the top of its screen and a thick bezel at the bottom.
 The back sports a microtextured resin finish and that signature round camera module with the M logo below, which marks out the fingerprint sensor.
 The Nokia 4.2 looks and feels a touch classier.

 Neither of these phones has an IP rating, but the Moto G7 Play does boast a water-repellent coating.
-We would also expect the glass back of the Nokia 4.2 to be more damage prone than the plastic on the Moto G7 Play.
-This one is tight, but we prefer the look of the Nokia.
+We would also expect the glass back of the Nokia 4.2 to be more damage prone than the plastic on the

 Winner: Nokia 4.2